desmos-labs/desmos/docs/architecture/adr-022-per-subspace-token-factory.md

 2. Only the subspace treasury will be able to perform the admin-related operations.
 3. The `CreateDenom` action will burn `dsm` instead of send them to the community pool.

-With this module subspace admins will be able to create a coin that can be used to pay for subspace related transactions after a governance proposal.

 ### `Msg` Service